damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 ---
-title: "GitLab 8.16 Released with MAIN_CE_FEATURE and MAIN_EE_FEATURE"
+title: "GitLab 8.16 Released with Auto deploy on Google Container Engine and Monitoring with Prometheus"
-categories:
+categories: release
 author: Job van der Voort
 author_twitter: Jobvo
-image_title: /images/7_X/PICTURE.PNG
+image_title: '/images/8_16/pic.jpg'
+description: GitLab 8.16 Released with Time Tracking coming to Community Edition and new API, Deploy Keys with write-access, and monitoring with Prometheus
 ---

 We’re on a mission to bring powerful tools to everyone.
 That means making them